They are collages created on original old black and white photos, and are the work of Dublin-based Italian artist Naomi Vona.

 Here are some more of her pieces, which you can find for sale on Etsy, as well as other art sites including Rise Art and Art Finder.
 She's prolific, it was hard to choose just a few favourites.
 I love this one.

-Australian magazine, Frankie: "I try to play around with these materials but I am also open to experimenting with new materials.
+I scouted about for more information about Vona and liked this quote from an interview she did with the Australian magazine, Frankie: "I try to play around with these materials but I am also open to experimenting with new materials.
 I am not patient, so I want to use materials that are easy to apply and you don’t have to wait hours to make them dry.
 That’s really childish, but I cannot wait!"

 Initially I thought of getting one of these sorts of frames, which you can pick up all over the place, including on Not on the High Street.